Skip to content

 However it DOES NOT PROTECT AGAINST USERLAND ATTACKS, such as consuming excessive resources or messing up with the expedition progress.

-As long as the principle of least privilege is respected, this approach greatly reduces the attack surface.
+Respecting the principle of least privilege greatly reduces the attack surface and the potential impact of a compromised module.

 NOTE

-Source files from @esquie/core (including builtins modules) are always trusted with read permissions even if not explicitly specified.
+Source files from @esquie/core (including built-in modules) are always included within read permissions (or net permissions if Esquie was imported from an URL) even if not explicitly specified.
 This is to ensure Esquie can run properly.

 Supported permissions